TimboKZ/Chonky/docs/Readme.md

 > Chonky is a file browser component for React.
 It tries to recreate the native file browsing experience in your
 > browser.
 This means your users can make selections, drag & drop files, toggle file view between "large thumbnails"
-> and "detailed list", use keyboard shortcuts, and so on.
+> and "detailed list", use keyboard shortcuts, and much more!

 **Note #1:** You can view source code of all examples on this page - just click the "View Code" button below the relevant example.